Does your pop up display booth need a few signs?

 Jewelry artists would do well to strongly consider using large scale photos of their best work in displays.
 Jewelry is tricky because it is tiny.
 It can't be seen at a distance.
 Poster-size product shots quickly solve that problem.

 Seriously consider hiring a pro photographer to take shots like this.
-You have may have learned a lot about photographing your products, but a great pro can work wonders.
+You have may already know a lot about photographing your products (If you'd like to learn more, this Craftsy course is a great resource: Product Photography at Home), but a skilled pro can work wonders.
 The photos will be huge, and they are supposed to sell your product, so they will have to be spectacular.

 Can you make your sign using your crafting skills?
 The sign secured to the table covering in this booth is adorable, and it clearly expresses this crafter's style.